Toby-VandenBerge/Arithmetic-Evaluation-Server/README.md

 ============
 There are two (2) applications:
 ### Server
-ServicePort defaults to 59667
+- ServicePort defaults to 59667

-Configuration can be found at
+- Configuration can be found at:
 ```
 src/Arithmetic.Evaluation.Server/appsettings.json
 ```